xdavidjung/cluewebextractor/README.md

 cluewebextractor
 ================
-cluewebextractor takes warc files from Clueweb and extracts sentences from them.
+cluewebextractor takes warc files from Clueweb and extracts sentences from each warc record's payload.

+On error, cluewebextractor prefers to skip over the smallest possible amount of data rather than crash.
+The amount skipped can be either a sentence, a warc record, or an entire warc file (which should be relatively rare).

-For each sentence found, outputs a tab-separated line with fields: warc id, sentence number, sentence.
+For each sentence found, outputs a tab-separated line with fields: warc trec-id, url, sentence number, sentence

-Note that in order to run the user must supply a directory of language profiles, which are needed by the language detection module (http://code.google.com/p/language-detection/).
-The default directory to use is in the base directory of this repo.

 To make the jar file, run:

 mvn compile scala:compile assembly:single

-There are two ways to supply input: either a .warc file or by passing in the contents of a warc file through standard in, such as piping gunzip -c output.

-Usage when supplying a .warc file:

-java -jar \<jarfile\> \<profiles-directory\> \<warcfile\>

-Usage when supplying content through standard in:
+Usage:

-java -jar \<jarfile\> \<profiles-directory\>
+java -jar \<jarfile\> \<input\> --output-dir \<output-dir\>

-Prints to standard output.
+--output-dir is an optional switch that specifies an output directory for the extracted content.

+The extractor will print out to an output file for each input file.